 This course will provide great benefits to any employee working in or near open trenches and excavations.
 This class is suited for construction foremen, supervisors, superintendents, project managers, and contractors.

-Participants will receive a course completion certificate and earn .8 Continuing Education Units from the Florida Department of Environmental Protection (DS/DW/WW02099005) upon successful completion of the course.
+Participants will receive a course completion certificate and earn .8 Continuing Education Units from the Florida Chamber Safety Council.
+If applicable, participants will receive .8 Continuing Education Units from the Florida Department of Environmental Protection (DS/DW/WW02099005) upon successful completion of the course.